aydoganersoz/riot-playground/README.md

 ### e16_mutex

 Two threads trying to print their IDs using mutex to reach the printing resource.
 An EXTI interrupt is set to enable/disable mutex.
 When mutex is used, printed strings are as expected and vice versa.
 Playing with `mutex_lock`, `mutex_unlock`, `thread_yield`.

+### e17_semaphore

+Four threads trying to lock semaphore whose initial value is two.
+First two threads lock the semaphore for ten first seconds and then release it.
+Third thread only gets the semaphore once one of the first two threads releases it.
+Third thread locks the semapthore for two seconds and then releases it.
+Similarly, fourth thread only gets the semaphore once the other of the first two threads releases it.
+Fourth thread locks the thread periodically.
+Playing with `sema_create`, `sema_wait`, `sema_post`.